-Galani are light and crispy pastry strips typical of the Venetian Carnival.
-They appear as thin, jagged strips of fried dough, dusted with powdered sugar.
-They are very similar to 'chiacchiere' but have a more crumbly and delightful texture.
-These sweets are usually prepared during the Carnival period and are served as a snack or dessert after meals.
-The recipe we offer is simple and quick to prepare, resulting in fragrant and irresistible galani.
+Galani are thin, crispy pastry sheets typical of the Venetian Carnival.
+They appear as thin, jagged strips of fried pastry, sprinkled with icing sugar.
+They are very similar to chiacchiere but have a more crumbly and tasty texture.
+These sweets are usually prepared during Carnival and are served as a snack or a small dessert after meals.
+The recipe we offer is simple and quick to prepare, and the result is fragrant and irresistible galani.

-Knead the flour with the eggs and the juice of the two oranges; mix well then add the butter previously melted in a bain-marie and a pinch of salt
+Mix the flour with the eggs and the juice of the two oranges; blend well then add the butter previously melted in a double boiler and a pinch of salt

-Roll out the dough into a sheet and cut it into rather large squares or diamonds, then fry them in hot oil until golden
+Roll the dough into a sheet, cut it into rather large squares or diamonds and fry them in hot oil until golden

-Drain the galani and place them to dry on kitchen paper
+Drain the galani and place them to dry on paper towels

 Rolling pin